Hueneme, Malibu and Port Los Angeles Railway: Railroad construction

-However, the Rindge railroad had achieved its objective.
+The Rindge railroad had achieved its objective.
 The Southern Pacific never entered the Rindge ranch.

 Railroad operations

 The railroad proved useful in ranch operations.
 In 1909, it brought 4,000 sacks of ranch barley and 3,000 sacks of beans to the Rindge pier where they were sent by barge to Port Los Angeles (the Long Wharf).

-Even though no track was laid in 1909, May Rindge kept her options open in this regard by forming a new corporation, the Tidewater Northern Railroad.
+Even though no track was laid in 1909, May Rindge kept her options open by forming a new corporation, the Tidewater Northern Railroad.
 Then, in 1911, she formed the Malibu Tidewater Railway.
-In 1916, May Rindge formed the Heuneme, Malibu & Southern Railway, and transferred the railroad's property to the new corporation.
+In 1916, she formed the Heuneme, Malibu & Southern Railway, and transferred the railroad's property to the new corporation.

 County Road and State Highway

 What the Southern Pacific could not do to the Rindge ranch, the county and state did.

 Despite 22 years of expensive court fights against it, extending all the way to the Supreme Court, May Rindge lost to county and state road-building efforts.
 In 1921, the county built a road through the ranch.
 In 1929, the Roosevelt State Highway was also constructed through the ranch, condemning a large portion of the railroad right-of-way in the process.

-N. D. Darlington, who had been May Rindge's chief engineer in constructing the railroad, returned to the ranch to work on dismantling the railroad he had built.
-Rails from the railroad were used as reinforcing steel in the construction of the Rindge Dam in Malibu Canyon.
+N. D. Darlington, who had been May Rindge's chief engineer when constructing the railroad, returned to the ranch to work on dismantling the railroad he had built.
+The rails were used as reinforcing steel in the construction of the Rindge Dam in Malibu Canyon.

-The new roads opened up a mania for the beachfront property.
-May Rindge's expensive legal battles and suffering fortunes led to her leasing out beachfront lots on the ranch that came to be known as Malibu Colony.
-Eventually, the bulk of the ranch was sold off and is now occupied by expensive homes.
+The new roads created a mania for the beach-front property.
+May Rindge's expensive legal battles and suffering fortunes led to her to lease beach-front lots on the ranch, which came to be known as Malibu Colony.
+Eventually, the bulk of the ranch was sold and it is now occupied by expensive homes.

-The railroad's car barn, which was a corrugated steel building, was located at 22917 Pacific Coast Highway, just east of the Rindge pier (today's Malibu Pier).
-It was leased out to a variety of retail businesses up until 1983, when it was razed.
+The railroad car barn, a corrugated steel building, was located at 22917 Pacific Coast Highway, just east of the Rindge pier (today's Malibu Pier).
+It was leased to a variety of retail businesses until 1983, when it was razed.